- 11th Jun 2018

 - order the employer to pay compensation to the employee.”

 Having to reinstate, re-employ or compensate an employee that made himself guilty of grave misconduct will not be desirable to say the least.
-If a dismissal was not substantively and procedurally fair, regardless of the fact that the process to reach such fairness might seem time consuming, costly and tiring, it will proof to be beneficial.
+If a dismissal was not substantively and procedurally fair, regardless of the fact that the process to reach such fairness might seem time consuming, costly and tiring, it will prove to be beneficial.